MarnixMeersman/EEL_Embodied_Intelligence/README.md

-Below is an updated version of your README with enhanced documentation, a clearer project background, and explicit reference to the PDF file in the repository root.

----

 # NASA EELS Locomotion Simulation in Unity

+Before diving in, please [read and download the full report](https://github.com/MarnixMeersman/EEL_Embodied_Intelligence/blob/main/Embodied_Intelligence_NASA_EELS_robot.pdf) for comprehensive background, detailed results, and an in-depth discussion of our methodology.

-An advanced simulation project to model the locomotion of NASA’s EELS robot in environments inspired by Enceladus, one of Saturn’s moons.
-This project uses Unity with the ML-Agents toolkit and state‐of‐the‐art reinforcement learning algorithms to recreate and analyze complex movement behaviors.
+An advanced simulation project that models the locomotion of NASA’s EELS robot using Unity.
+This project utilizes the ML-Agents toolkit and reinforcement learning algorithms (PPO and SAC) to recreate and analyze complex movement behaviors in environments inspired by Enceladus, one of Saturn’s moons.

 ---